Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Metatheory

-Second, we prove a theorem regarding the occurences of free variables in well-typed terms of iPCF.
+In this section we prove a theorem regarding the occurrences of free variables in well-typed terms of iPCF.
 It turns out that, if a variable occurs free under a $\ibox{(-)}$ construct, then it has to be in the modal context.
 This is the property that enforces that \emph{intensions can only depend on intensions}.

 \begin{defn}[Free variables] \begin{enumerate} \item The \emph{free variables} $\fv{M}$ of a term $M$ are defined by induction on the structure of the term: